scala/make-release-notes/hand-written.md

 * Parallel Collections are now configurable with custom thread pools
     * [http://docs.scala-lang.org/overviews/parallel-collections/overview.html](http://docs.scala-lang.org/overviews/parallel-collections/overview.html)
 * Akka Actors now part of the distribution
-    * The original Scala actors and the akka implementation have been consolidated.
+    * scala.actors have been deprecated and the akka implementation is now included in the distribution.
     * See the [actors migration project](http://docs.scala-lang.org/actors-migration/) for more information.
 * Performance Improvements
     * Faster inliner